Mudock-Yatho/EvilAutomaticSubnetter/README.md

 # Notes
   * This was created for one of my classes.
   * This only does what I needed it to do, nothing more.
 (Doesn't calculate for A/B class networks.)
+  * Made for Visual Studio.
+(Used VS2017, but should work with other versions.)